axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

 ```
 This function returns a list of peers connected to the `TcpClient` object as a string.
 The function first initializes the `peerList` variable with the string `"NEWCON"` followed by a newline character.
 Then, it loops through each socket in the `m_sockets` list and checks if it is in a connected state using the `QTcpSocket::state()` function.
 If the socket is connected, it retrieves the IP address of the peer using `socket->peerAddress().toIPv4Address()` and converts it to a `QString`.
 It then appends the IP address, followed by the string `":24042"` and a newline character, to the `peerList` variable.
 Finally, the function converts the variable to a `std::string` and returns it, for other functions to call and use.

 In conclusion, I found this project to be very enjoyable and challenging.
-I had never worked with QT or CPP in this way before, so it's safe to say that it has leveled up my skills.
+I had never worked with QT or C++ in this way before, so it's safe to say that it has leveled up my skills.
 This was similar to what happened last year in the networking course when I worked with C, which gave me a better understanding of C itself.
 It turns out that OOP is not such a bad thing after all, who would've though?
 This project also gave me a better appreciation for QT.
 At the beginning of the project, I wanted to switch to Berkeley sockets like I was used to in C, but I ended up persevering and it was worth it.
-Not only am I now better at CPP, but this is also my first GUI-based application!
+Not only am I now better at C++, but this is also my first GUI-based application!
 Hooray!
 I went beyond what I was supposed to do, and I have to say that I'm pretty proud of it.

 I do wonder how the rest of the class did on the project.
 I only got to see their work when I asked them in class, and it's a bit disappointing that no one else created a public repository like mine.
 I really enjoy reading through them.
-However, I don't think many people attempted the project, which doesn't bother me too much since creating it wasn't a requirement.
-All, other students were free to use it.
-Additionally, the next assignment is an individual project worth more, so this project was just an introduction to the next one for me.
+However, I don't think many people attempted the project, which doesn't bother me too much since creating it wasn't a requirement to get your grades.
+All other students were free to use the code created by any other student, without losing any grades for it.
+Additionally, the next assignment is an individual project worth 4x more, so this project was just an introduction to the next one for me.

 I hope you enjoyed reading this post!
 If you have any questions or if there's something you don't understand, don't hesitate to ask.